GraviQuate/COBOL-reporting/README.md

 ### VScode

 There are a number of extensions on vscode available for COBOL.
+These extensions enable intellisense and formatting for fixed-length COBOL.
 The one we used for these sample codes is **COBOL Language Support** by **Broadcom**

 ## Compiling
 To compile one of the sample codes, run this command